mobluse/olpybasic/README.md

 *OLPyBASIC* has the advantage that you can have tutorials where you add lines to the program.
 It will also be easy to implement single stepping and continue after stop.
 Another advantage is that you can run spaghetti code in Python.
 This means that you can easily convert old BASIC programs to run in a modern programming language that normally lacks goto.
 This buys you time while you try to figure out how to remove the gotos, or leave them in, if your customer accepts that.
-Gosubs are easy to replace with functions.
+Labels are supported using e.g. `lbl("ex")` and `goto("ex")`, see the examples folder.

 To start: